Family of David Cameron: Finance

 Cameron's forebears have a long history in finance.
 His father Ian Cameron was senior partner of the stockbrokers Panmure Gordon & Co., in which firm partnerships had long been held by Cameron's ancestors, including his grandfather and great-grandfather, and was a director of estate agent John D. Wood.
-His great-great grandfather Emile Levita, a German Jewish financier who obtained British citizenship in 1871, was a director of the Chartered Bank of India, Australia and China which became Standard Chartered Bank in 1969.
+His great-great-grandfather Emile Levita, a German Jewish financier who obtained British citizenship in 1871, was a director of the Chartered Bank of India, Australia and China which became Standard Chartered Bank in 1969.
 Sir Ewen Cameron, his patrilineal great-great-grandfather, was London chairman of the Hong Kong and Shanghai Bank, who played a key role in arranging loans from the Rothschild family to Japan during the Russo-Japanese War.
 Great-grandfather, Ewen Allan Cameron, was a partner of Panmure Gordon stockbrokers and served on the boards of the Corporation of Foreign Bondholders, and the Committee for Chinese Bondholders (set up by Bank of England governor, Sir Montagu Norman, in November 1935).

 In 1982, Ian Cameron was instrumental in establishing Panamanian Blairmore Holdings, an offshore investment fund, valued around $20 million in 1988.
 This investment fund used controversial bearer shares until 2006.
 Ian Cameron was named in the Panama Papers, documents leaked in April 2016 from the Panama-based legal and business services company Mossack Fonseca.

 Notable living relations

-Cameron is a nephew of Sir William Dugdale, brother-in-law of Katherine, Lady Dugdale (died 2004, former Lady-in-Waiting to The Queen), who was Chairman of Aston Villa Football Club.
+Cameron is a nephew of Sir William Dugdale, brother-in-law of Kathryn, Lady Dugdale (died 2004, former Lady-in-Waiting to The Queen), who was Chairman of Aston Villa Football Club.
 Birmingham-born documentary filmmaker Joshua Dugdale is his cousin.
 Cameron's other notable relations include Adam Hart-Davis, Duff Hart-Davis, and Sir Ferdinand Mount, Bt).